-Davey Dreamnation again defied public expectations by releasing new single on a Saturday evening, returning from an inexplicable absence of form with a stunning new single entitled “Dim Stars”.
+Davey Dreamnation again defied public expectations by releasing new music on a Saturday evening, returning from an inexplicable absence of form with a stunning new single entitled ‘Dim Stars’.

-The song actually devolved from a poem entitled ‘flat out on a highway lined with dim stars’ composed using the Google search engine.
+The song actually devolved from a poem composed using an Internet search engine.
 That being said, ‘Dim Stars’ is more properly characterised as an instrumental as it consists of seven or eight vocal tracks reversed, reverbed, buffed, rammed and spat out, accompanied by a half-arsed drum track and a five string guitar tuned to E.